biobureaubiotech/goldenMusselGender/lab_book.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-#05/16/2018
+#### 05/16/2018
-#Running FASTQC
+#### Running FASTQC
 The software FASTQC was used to assess the quality of the sequencing raw data.
 A total of 4 FASTQC runs were done, each of them taking
 2-3 hours (MacOSX system with a 2.66 GHz Intel Core 2 Duo processor and 8GB RAM).
 The output of each run was an html file that contained a graphical representation of all parameters analyzed.
 Those files can be found under the folder "FASTQC/sequencing_raw_data".

 ----------------------------------------------------------------------------------------------------------------------------------------

-#05/17/2018
+#### 05/17/2018
-#Output analysis
+#### Output analysis
 The output of FASTQC guides the next step of the workflow, where quality control and adaptor trimming are done (if necessary).
 It follows the analysis of the output for each sample:

-1) LF2-A_ACAGTG_R1_001: it passed the test for all the 11 parameters.
-However, it raised a warning for "Per sequence GC content" and
+1) LF2-A_ACAGTG_R1_001

-"Adapter Content".
+   It passed the test for all the 11 parameters.
+However, it raised a warning for "Per sequence GC content" and "Adapter Content".
 As for the former, its curve had a shape slightly deviated from a (expected) normal distribution.
 It was also possible to detect a second peak, even if very short.
 This second peak could represent adaptors remaining in the sample, as also indicated by the warning raised by the "Adapter Content" analysis.
 It is expected that adapter removal in the subsequent cleaning step should correct these warnings.